deseretbook/classy_hash/README.md

 ### Keep Your Hashes Classy (a lightweight Hash validation gem)

-Classy Hash is a lightweight RubyGem for validating Ruby hashes.
-You provide a simple schema Hash, and Classy Hash will make sure your data matches, providing helpful error messages if it doesn't.
+Classy Hash is a lightweight RubyGem for validating Ruby hashes against a simple schema Hash that indicates what data types are expected.
+Classy Hash will make sure your data matches, providing helpful error messages if it doesn't.

 Classy Hash is fantastic for helping developers become familiar with an API, by letting them know exactly what they did wrong.
 It also guards against mistakes